Leadership And Team Working, UNIVERSITY 1st and 2nd Year (LEVEL 4 and 5)

 NOTE: UK/EU students may be eligible for student loans for the top-up portion of their studies.
 Visit www.slc.co.uk for more information.

-Successful completion of The Undergraduate Level 4 (Leadership and Team Working) and Level 5 (Extended Diploma in Management) and final year of an accredited Undergraduate Degree program will give students the right credentials to go on and apply for a job in management, human resources, the management or business consultancy.
+Successful completion of the undergraduate level 4 (diploma in leadership and teamwork) and level 5 (diploma in business management) and final year of an accredited undergraduate degree programme will give students the right credentials to go on and apply for a job in management, human resources, management, or business consultancy.